FREQUENTLY ASKED QUESTIONS

 1. Can I travel to Canada to attend Bronston as an international student?

-Yes, Bronston is a campus based school which delivers its programs both through a live and on-line campus.
+Yes, Bronston is a campus based school which delivers its programs both through a physical campus and on-line campus.
 The school has support in place to direct students through their visa and travel process, including accommodation.
-Bronston also partners with international schools to deliver courses on-line.
+Bronston also partners with international schools to deliver courses on-line through physical classrooms.

 2. If my child has a study permit, can I travel to Canada with my Child?